Generation Connection Teaching Garden

 For those interested in scheduling a field trip to the garden, send email to firstname.lastname@example.org

-If you are interested in volunteering, visit the Santa Clara Adult Education website and look for information in the latest class schedule.
+If you are interested in volunteering, visit the Generation Connection page on the Santa Clara Adult Education website.
 The garden is at 1840 Benton Street, Santa Clara.
 The project meets on Friday mornings during the spring and fall months.